dce/pandoc-talk/README.md

 ## Markdown ➞ Rich Text (Basecamp)

-I also sometimes find myself writing decently long [Basecamp][11] posts.
-Basecamp 3 has a fine WYSIWYG editor (🪦 Textile), but again, I'd rather be in Vim.
+I also sometimes find myself writing decently long [Basecamp][11] posts Basecamp 3 has a fine WYSIWYG editor (🪦 Textile), but again, I'd rather be in Vim.
 Pasting HTML into Basecamp doesn't work (just shows the code verbatim), but I've found that if I convert my Markdown notes to HTML and open the HTML in a browser, I can copy and paste that directly into Basecamp with good results.
 Leveraging MacOS' `open` command, this one-liner does the trick[^2]:

 ```
 cat [filename.md] \